Pulse, pull, mood or engagement – what employee survey type do you need?

 5. Pulse surveys

-Pulse surveys, or snap surveys as they’re sometimes called, are typically smaller in scale with less employees invited to take part and/or the fewer number of questions in the survey.
+Employee pulse surveys, or snap surveys as they’re sometimes called, are typically smaller in scale with less employees invited to take part and/or the fewer number of questions in the survey.
 Naturally, this reduces the resulting admin.
 The frequency of ‘pulse check’ surveys is most commonly either monthly or quarterly.
 Such surveys may be used to check-in on engagement or prominent themes from a full engagement survey or to gauge employees’ views on hot topics.

 6. IVR (telephone) surveys